Apply colors to data points or series using color rules

-Open the Properties window to the chart's Look properties, and find Color Rules (if continuing from the previous example, click the back button at the top of the properties to go back).
+Open the Properties window to the chart's Look properties, and find Color Rules (click the back button if continuing from the previous example).

-Click on the menu icon next to the plus in the Color Rules collection.
+Click on the menu icon next to the + button under Color Rules collection.

 Select Range Color Rule to add a new custom range.